cridict/Final-Project-Python2026/README.md

 2. The app lets you save an entry without a username since usernames are optional.
 Just make sure you don't accidentally leave it blank if you wanted to save one.

 ### 3. Partner Responsibilities and Project Concepts
-1. **My part:** I handled data saving, file paths, and making sure our data manager script reads and writes the JSON arrays correctly.
-I also added the Base64 encryption to hide the passwords.
+1. **Joey's part:** I did data saving, file paths, and making sure our data manager script reads and writes the JSON arrays correctly.
+I also added the Base64 encryption to hide the passwords better.
-2. **My partner's part:** They designed the GUI window using tkinter and set up the 8-to-9 character strength checker bar.
+2. **Vincents part:** I designed the GUI window and set up the 8 to 9 character strength checker bar.
 They also handled the web API connection for the security scanner.